-Since former President Bashir was ousted, General Burhan and General Hemedti have consistently obstructed Sudan’s political transition to preserve and expand their power and privileges.
-Both continued to recruit forces along ethnic lines and strengthen relationships with regional powers, including several Gulf states and Egypt, to further consolidate their positions in Sudan.
-The transition process did not receive the necessary support from civil society groups and experts who felt that involving the military in negotiations legitimized the 2021 coup and rewarded actors involved in grave human rights violations and atrocities.
+General Burhan and General Hemedti have consistently obstructed Sudan’s political transition to preserve and expand their power and privileges.
+Both continue to recruit forces along ethnic lines and strengthen relationships with regional powers, including several Gulf states.

 It is essential that humanitarian organizations are allowed safe and unhindered access.
-International donors must utilize more innovative ways of delivering aid to vulnerable populations across Sudan, including by supporting civilian-run Resistance Committees and neighborhood communities.
+International donors must utilize more innovative ways of delivering aid to vulnerable populations across Sudan, including by supporting civilian-run Emergency Response Rooms and neighborhood communities and disbursing cash grants.

 Ralph Bunche Institute for International Studies